 Younger Biological Age

-A younger biological age reduces the risks of chronic diseases and correlates with better fitness, cognitive function, and longevity.
+A younger biological age reduces risks of chronic diseases and correlates with better fitness, cognitive function, and longevity.

 Factors contributing to a younger biological age: